TurbulentGoat/pihole-ublock-origin-list/README.md

 ### For Pi-hole Users

+[This guide](https://www.raspberrypi.com/tutorials/running-pi-hole-on-a-raspberry-pi/) is for Raspberry Pis but will work with (most if not all) Debian based Linux distros.
+I've followed it on a raspberry  pi with Raspi OS and Ubuntu and works fine.

 1. Access your Pi-hole admin panel
 2. Go to **Group Management** → **Lists**
 3. Add this URL: